Executive function tax task switching - hidden energy cost of autism

 This is far more draining due to the abruptness of the switch.
 I just woke up.
 Now I'm trying to find something quickly for my impatient family, hoping they won't get mad or upset.

-7 spoons gone.
+7 energy units gone.

 Taken from a restful state to an immediately alert one—especially for minor tasks that could easily be handled later in the day.
-This drains most of my spoons before I even start my day.
+This drains most of my energy before I even start my day.

 What Neurotypicals Don't Understand